pwnance/blackberrymanager/README.md

 Features of Blackberry Manager:
 * Download and install pre-patched BlackBerry apps
-* Automatically notify when updates get available
+* Automatic notifications when updates get available
 * Easy to use permissions configuration dialog (tap app icon after installing an app)

 System Requirements:
-* You need Android 6.0 (Marshmallow) or better to run all BlackBerry apps on your device
+* Android 6.0 (Marshmallow) or better is required to run the latest versions of BlackBerry software
-* If your are using Android 5.x, only the latest compatible app versions will be available for download
+* If running Android 5.x, BlackBerry Manager will install BlackBerry sofware which is dated April 2016

 <a href="http://cobalt232.github.io/blackberrymanager/">Download BlackBerry Manager</a>